 Should you buy the JBL Quantum 50?

 If you’re looking for a positively cheap, reliable option for gaming audio, you should consider the JBL Quantum 50.
+Though it’s not perfect, it checks a lot of boxes for the budget crowd, and satisfies many of the

 At $29.99 USD, it’s hard to imagine finding a better deal than the Quantum 50.
 These earbuds sound great, they’re comfortable, and they offer good isolation.
 If you’re looking for something you can use for gaming or out and about, this is probably one of the better in-ear options on the market.